 As well as having access to an adrenaline auto-injector on the journey to and from school, children may need to be prescribed additional adrenaline auto-injectors for use in an emergency during school hours; therefore, an adrenaline auto-injector should be stored on the school premises during term time.

 Schools can also purchase spare pens for pupils (e.g. in case the pupil’s own adrenaline auto-injector has been administered incorrectly, misfired or is unavailable) without a prescription from pharmaceutical suppliers (e.g. local pharmacies, using a letter template available online).
 The Department of Health and Social Care advises that schools should obtain the same brand as the pupil’s auto-injector.
 However, if two or more brands of adrenaline auto-injectors are used by pupils, schools can purchase the most commonly prescribed brand to be used as the spare pen.
 Owing to the operating differences of each adrenaline auto-injector, face-to-face training on each device should be provided to school staff for emergency administration,.
-Annual anaphylaxis training and demonstrations with trainer pens for school staff can be provided by approved first aid training providers or public health and community school nursing teams.
+Annual anaphylaxis training and demonstrations with trainer pens for school staff can be offered by approved first aid training providers or public health and community school nursing teams.
 This training can be supplemented with Schools Allergy Awareness Resource Packs and AllergyWise for Schools online training available from the Anaphylaxis Campaign.

 There are a range of key messages pharmacists should emphasise to patients when dispensing their adrenaline auto-injector prescription: